Minnesota vs. West Virginia Guaranteed Rate Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 - West Virginia's games have gone over 45 points in nine of 12 chances this season.

-- Tuesday's total is 7.9 points lower than the two team's combined 52.9 points per game average.

-- The 42.6 combined points per game that these two squads have allowed this season are 2.4 fewer than the 45 total in this contest.
+- The two teams combine to average 52.9 points per game, 7.9 more than the over/under in this contest.

-- The average total in Golden Gophers games this season is 48, three points above Tuesday's over/under of 45.

-- The 45-point total for this game is 7.7 points below the 52.7 points per game average total in Mountaineers games this season.
+- This contest's total is 2.4 points greater than the 42.6 these two squads combine to surrender per game this season.

+- Golden Gophers games this season feature an average total of 48.0 points, a number 3.0 points higher than Tuesday's over/under.

 Minnesota Stats and Trends

-- This season, the Golden Gophers have just two against the spread wins in five games as a favorite of 4.5 points or more.
+- The Golden Gophers have covered the spread twice this season when favored by 4.5 points or more (in five chances).

-- Minnesota's games this year have eclipsed the over/under six times in 12 opportunities (50%).
+- Minnesota's games this year have gone over the point total in 50% of its opportunities (six times in 12 games with a set point total).

-- The Golden Gophers rack up 26.1 points per game, comparable to the 24.3 per contest the Mountaineers give up.
+- The Golden Gophers score 26.1 points per game, comparable to the 24.3 per contest the Mountaineers give up.

-- Minnesota is 5-2 against the spread and 6-1 overall this season when the team records more than 24.3 points.
+- Minnesota is 5-2 against the spread and 6-1 overall in games when it scores more than 24.3 points.

-- In games that Minnesota picks up more than 349.7 yards, the team is 5-2 against the spread and 5-2 overall.
+- In games that Minnesota piles up over 349.7 yards, the team is 5-2 against the spread and 5-2 overall.

 - The Golden Gophers have turned the ball over 11 times this season, one fewer than the Mountaineers have forced (12).